Gundam-Robotics-Systems/Starfleet-Mars-China-Stargate-Aquemenis/README.md

 STARFLEET KILLS CRIMINALS

 PYCNOGONIDA EXISTS ON MARS DESERTS (DO NOT TRAVEL WITHOUT COLLOIDAL SILVER, ZINC, AND TUMERIC IN YOUR SYSTEM)

+# INSTRUCTIONS

+RUN INTO THE EARTH GATE

+WHEN YOU GET TO THE END YOU MAY SEE SOME KIND OF LIGHT TUNNEL, KEEP RUNNING 150 METERS.

+WHEN YOU REACH MARS, YOU WILL BE IN A DESERT.

+TURN AROUND AND TRAVEL 150 METERS BACK THE WAY YOU CAME TO GET BACK TO EARTH.

+RUN THROUGH THE MARS GATE TO GET BACK TO EARTH.